 Mahmoud thinks we're quaking in our boots.

-The Eastern European nations, the Western European nations, the European Union, they've been trying, the UN's been trying, huffing and puffing, trying diplomacy, really hard with diplomacy.
+The Eastern European nations, the Western European nations, the European Union, they've been trying.

-Nothing has stopped Mahmud.
+Nothing has stopped Mahmoud.

 Here, take it.

-Should we be surprised then that the Iranian regime's partner in terror, nuclear weaponry, and ballistic missile development, North Korea, would be redoubling its threatening behavior, confident that the result would be not sanctions and isolation, but fresh rewards.
+Should we be surprised then that the Iranian regime's partner in terror, nuclear weaponry, and ballistic missile development, North Korea, would be redoubling its threatening behavior, confident that the result would be not sanctions and isolation, but fresh rewards?

 See, Gaffney's theory is that all this diplomacy is meaningless.

-If we're going to cave at the first sign of, oh, these guys are really serious, if we move in and don't do anything to stop it, and actually act in such ways as to facilitate their objective of uh obtaining nuclear weapons, then why would North Korea look at this and say anything else is uh is uh out of the question for us?
+If we move in and don't doing this, stop it and actually act in such ways as to facilitate their objective of obtaining nuclear weapons, then why would North Korea look at this and say anything else is out of the question for us?

 Let's just do the same.